 Mid-cap is an approximate term that encapsulates companies and stocks which fall in between large-cap and small-cap category.
-The classification of respective company’s stocks depends on its market capitalisation.
-Such classification is variable and can change with the change in a company’s market valuation.

 The term market capitalisation is reckoned with the help of a company’s outstanding number of shares and the value of each share.

 The following table demonstrates large-cap, mid-cap, and small-cap companies as per their market valuation.